Importing Data Into Your Database → Preparing to Import Data → Data Uniqueness Rules

 |Auxiliary Single Relational and Auxiliary Multi-Relational fields, except Contact fields||Before establishing a new record in an auxiliary table, SBM searches for case-insensitive values in the system Title field.|

 |State||States can be inherited through parent workflows.
 Before establishing a new records in the system TS_STATES table, SBM searches for case-insensitive state names for the current workflow based on the current item's project, then searches all possible inherited states.|

 |User, Multi-User||Before establishing a new user record, SBM performs two searches.
 First, a case-insensitive search of the login name, which must be unique, is performed.
 If that doesn't provide a user record, then a case-insensitive search of the full user name is performed.
 If multiple users result from the second search, the first user found is used.
 When you import from a generic source, you should map and import generic fields that provide a unique login ID, rather than just a name that might not be unique.|

 |Multi-Group||Before establishing a new group record, SBM performs a case-insensitive search of group names.|

-text and the concatenated fields.
-The second search is beneficial only when you
+concatenated fields.
+The second search is beneficial only when

-where the foreign source was queried in exactly the same manner by
+databases, where the foreign source was queried in exactly the

 When attempting to create a new Contact from the single input string, SBM attempts to parse the first, middle, and last names out of the single string.
 SBM first attempts parsing based upon the format "Last, First Middle" and if no comma is found, attempts to parse using the format "First Middle Last" by pulling off the first and last names based upon the spaces.
 If you want to use the second parsing method, you must remove commas from your source data.
 The first format is more suitable when your source data is a generic text field; the second is more suitable when you import from another SBM database.